 Also among the activities we offer regularly are baking, cooking, jogging, dance (folk, modern and square), creative writing, newspaper, sewing, stationary-making, kite-making, campfires, yoga, comic strip creation, gardening, and Westfield River hikes.

-In addition to more organized periods there is supervised free time when campers can play, sing, talk, or just relax.
-During afternoon free time we have a snack which may be ice cream, nuts or fruit.
+In addition to more organized periods there are supervised free times when campers can play, sing, talk, or just relax.
+During afternoon free time we have a snack which may be fruit, nuts, or ice cream.

 Our campers are involved in the governing of the camp by participating in regular group discussions and Camper Council meetings that concern all members of the community.

 At Shire Village we work hard to maintain a balance between recreational and learning experiences, with skill development an important part of the program.
 Some activities require commitment on the part of campers involving days or even weeks.
-For example, no one is allowed on the three-day canoe trip or the Appalachian hike trip without first achieving the basic levels of predetermined skills (the safety necessity for this is obvious).
-This means attending skill sessions, usually once a day, for several weeks.
+For example, no one is allowed on the three-day canoe trip or the Appalachian hike trip without first achieving the basic levels of predetermined skills.
+This means attending skill sessions, usually once a day, for several days.

 Additionally, campers are expected to participate in the well being and improvement of camp as a community.
 There are a number of projects that require about an hour of a camper’s time, once a week.
 Helping maintain the camp community is a central responsibility of each camper and staff member.